Preparing Your Application

 Collect and organize information about your work history, education and references prior to filling out an application.
 Use the Application Worksheet as an example.

-Get familiar with navigating online job applications with Purdue University Job Applications Worksheets and Stratford, CT Library Practice Employment Application.
+Get familiar with navigating online job applications with Purdue University's Job Applications Worksheets and Stratford Library's Practice Employment Application.

-Allow enough time to complete an online application, and be prepared to be directed to a follow-up evaluation or assessment after submitting an application.
+Allow yourself enough time to complete an online application without rushing, and be prepared to be directed to a follow-up evaluation or assessment after submitting an application.
 You will need to create an account for each job board or company site that you apply on.
 Remember your usernames and passwords for job sites and email, and remember the answers to security questions.
 Without this information, you will not be able to recover passwords to access email or profiles on employment websites.

 Writing a Resume

 Your resume is not just a list of jobs that you have held.
-It should convey that you have the skills, traits, and experience that will enable you to contribute to the success of the company you’re applying to.
+It should convey that you have the skills, traits, and experience that will enable you to perform the job you're applying to successfully.

 Quick Tips